ViswaSanthi Foundation: Activities

-In 2018, Mohanlal met the Prime Minister of India Narendra Modi and briefed about the foundation's social initiatives.
+In 2018, Mohanlal met with Prime Minister Narendra Modi and briefed about the foundation's social initiatives.
 The foundation has sent relief materials to different parts of Kerala during 2018 and 2019 Kerala floods including new house to the family of a flood rescue operator and children's education for one of the victims.

-They launched the Amrita-ViswaSanthi Health Care project to help poor children suffering from heart ailments and meet their heart surgery expenses in Amrita hospital.
+The foundation launched the Amrita-ViswaSanthi Health Care project to help children below the age of 18 years from socio-economically backward sections suffering from heart ailments and meet their heart surgery expenses in Amrita hospital.
+Simran, a five-year-old girl from a Bihar village, becomes the first non-Malayali beneficiary of this scheme.

 During COVID-19 pandemic in India, the foundation has donated PPE kits and N95 masks to healthcare workers and police officials in Kerala, Tamil Nadu, Pune and laptops, tablets and television sets for schools across Kerala.
+The foundation had extended its support to BMC run hospitals in Mumbai by donating PPE kits to Lokmanya Tilak Municipal General Hospital, Chhatrapati Shivaji Maharaj Hospital and to healthcare workers in Andheri and Dharavi.

 The foundation donates an autonomous robot, KARMI-Bot, for the isolation ward at Government Medical College, Ernakulam, which helps to dispense food, medicine, collect the trash left away by COVID-19 patients, perform disinfection and enable video call between the doctors and patients.

 In May 2021, the foundation has provided beds with oxygen and ventilator support and portable X-ray machines to various hospitals in Kerala.
 They also provide support for the installation of Oxygen pipeline to two wards and Triage ward of Government Medical College, Ernakulam.
-The foundation executes this ₹1.5 crore project with EY Global Delivery Services and UST.
+The foundation executes this ₹1.5 crore project with EY Global Delivery Services (EY GDS) and UST.